In JavaScript coercion (sometimes called cast) is the process of converting a data type value into another.

 }

 Eh… don’t do that, it’s a terrible practice.
-That’s why boolean values exist.
+That’s what boolean values are for.

 Explicit Conversion